djinnalexio/dotfiles/README.md

 ### [run_once_install-packages.sh.tmpl](https://www.chezmoi.io/user-guide/use-scripts-to-perform-actions/#install-packages-with-scripts)

-This file contains commands to install programs when running `chezmoi apply` or `chezmoi update` for the first time.
+This file contains commands to run commands when running `chezmoi apply` or `chezmoi update` for the first time.
 With the `run_once` prefix, the script will not run again unless its contains change.